segmentio/segment-docs/src/getting-started/use-cases/index.md

   href="/getting-started/use-cases/setup"
   variant="related"
   icon="getting-started.svg"
-  title="Step-by-step Use Cases setup guide" description="Follow the steps in the Use Cases setup guide to get up and running with Segment."
+  title="Step-by-Step Use Cases Setup Guide" description="Follow the steps in the Use Cases Setup guide to get up and running with Segment."
 %}

 {% include components/reference-button.html